jharwell/sierra/docs/src/user-guide/debugging-and-logging.rst

 Log Levels
 ==========

-SIERRA's verbosity is controlled by
+SIERRA's verbosity is controlled by :ref:`--log-level
-:ref:`--log-level <sierra-cli---log-level>`.
-Levels from least to most
+<src/reference/cli:sierra-cli---log-level>`.
+Levels from least to most verbose:
-verbose:

 ``ERROR``
    Only fatal errors.
 Use when you want to suppress all informational